neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/naming-things.md

 ## Summary

-It's not a definite list, but we have showed some of the pillars of code quality and project structure.
+It's not a definite list, but we have showed some of the pillars of our code rules and project structure.